qby0/6G-MANET-Blockchain/test_ns3_blocksim/README_IMPLEMENTATION_STATUS_EN.md

 The following order of implementation for missing features is proposed:

 1. **High Priority**:
-   - Full integration of blockchain functionality with NS-3
+   - ✅ Full integration of blockchain functionality with NS-3
-   - Implementation of cryptographic checks and secure node registration
+   - ⚠️ Enhancement of cryptographic checks and secure node registration
-   - Implementation of complete consensus mechanism (PoA + PBFT)
+   - ⚠️ Completion of hybrid consensus mechanism (PoA + PBFT)
-   - Construction and verification of routes taking into account trust rating
+   - ⚠️ Construction and verification of routes taking into account trust rating

 2. **Medium Priority**:
-   - Implementation of "heartbeat" transactions and node monitoring
+   - ✅ Implementation of "heartbeat" transactions and node monitoring
-   - Recording topology changes in the blockchain
+   - ✅ Recording topology changes in the blockchain
-   - Recovery mechanisms after failures
+   - ⚠️ Enhancement of recovery mechanisms after failures
-   - Performance and energy consumption optimization
+   - ⚠️ Further optimization of performance and energy consumption

 3. **Low Priority**:
-   - Blockchain sharding and consensus optimization
+   - ❌ Blockchain sharding and consensus optimization
-   - Advanced security mechanisms (Zero-knowledge proof, etc.)
+   - ❌ Advanced security mechanisms (Zero-knowledge proof, etc.)
-   - Prediction of topology changes
+   - ❌ Prediction of topology changes
-   - System update policies
+   - ❌ System update policies

 ## 3. Implementation Recommendations

 ### 6G and MANET Integration
 For full integration of 6G and MANET, it is necessary to add a 6G base station model to NS-3 with appropriate parameters:
-- Implement higher data transfer rates
+- ⚠️ Partially implemented: higher data transfer rates
-- Add larger coverage area for the base station
+- ⚠️ Partially implemented: larger coverage area for the base station
-- Implement different operating modes for nodes within and outside the 6G coverage area
+- ⚠️ Partially implemented: different operating modes for nodes within and outside the 6G coverage area

 ### Blockchain Functionality
-The existing integration interface needs to be expanded to support:
+The existing integration interface has been expanded to support:
-- Complete blockchain structure with blocks and transactions
+- ✅ Complete blockchain structure with blocks and transactions
-- Consensus mechanisms (PoA and PBFT)
+- ✅ Basic consensus mechanisms (PoA)
-- Transaction and block validation
+- ✅ Transaction and block validation
-- Registration of topology changes in the blockchain
+- ✅ Registration of topology changes in the blockchain

 ### Security
-To ensure security, the following is required:
+To ensure security, the following has been implemented:
-- Add cryptographic algorithms for message signing
+- ✅ Cryptographic algorithms for message signing
-- Implement digital signature verification
+- ✅ Digital signature verification
-- Create a trust management system based on node ratings
+- ✅ Basic trust management system based on node ratings
-- Implement protection mechanisms against Sybil attacks and other types of attacks
+- ⚠️ Partially implemented: protection mechanisms against Sybil attacks and other types of attacks

 ### Routing
-To improve routing, it is proposed to:
+The routing system has been enhanced with:
-- Extend the AODV protocol to account for trust parameters
+- ⚠️ Partially implemented: extension of the AODV protocol to account for trust parameters
-- Implement multipath routing
+- ⚠️ Partially implemented: multipath routing
-- Add route verification mechanisms
+- ⚠️ Partially implemented: route verification mechanisms
-- Provide priority routing for mission-critical data
+- ⚠️ Partially implemented: priority routing for mission-critical data

 ## 4. Recently Implemented Features

-### Single Base Station Simulation
-- Implemented a simulation with a single stationary base station and mobile nodes
-- Nodes move within a defined area at configurable speeds
-- Nodes within base station coverage can communicate directly
-- Nodes outside coverage use AODV routing through other nodes to reach the base station
+### Distributed Blockchain Management
+- ✅ Implemented a comprehensive distributed blockchain manager
+- ✅ Support for decentralized node registration and authentication
+- ✅ Transaction creation, signing, and propagation between nodes
+- ✅ Block creation and propagation through the network
-- Dynamic topology updates based on node movement
+- ✅ Network topology updates based on node movement

-### Internationalization
-- All console output messages translated to English
-- Documentation available in English
-- Code comments updated to be consistent
+- ✅ State saving and loading for simulation continuity

-### Enhanced Visualization
+### Enhanced NS-3 Integration
+- ✅ Unified NS3 adapter for both basic operations and blockchain integration
+- ✅ Dynamic node position updates synchronized with NS-3
+- ✅ Topology updates based on node movement in NS-3
+- ✅ Integration of blockchain events with network events
+- ✅ Comprehensive simulation state tracking and metrics collection

+### Extended Simulation Capabilities
-- Support for NS-3 animation output
+- ✅ Support for distributed simulations with configurable parameters
+- ✅ Advanced metrics logging and analysis
-- Tracking of node positions for visualization
+- ✅ Simulation state visualization
-- Flow monitoring for network traffic analysis
+- ✅ Detailed transaction and block propagation tracking
+- ✅ Network partition detection and handling

 ## 5. Conclusion

-The current implementation provides a solid foundation for integrating NS-3 and blockchain simulation.
-Recent additions like the single base station simulation with AODV routing and mobile nodes significantly enhance the project's capabilities.
-The focus on internationalization makes the project more accessible to a wider audience.
+The current implementation provides a robust foundation for integrating NS-3 and blockchain simulation.
+Recent additions like the distributed blockchain manager, enhanced NS-3 integration, and extended simulation capabilities have significantly advanced the project's functionality.

+The system now supports distributed blockchain operations with dynamic node movement, topology updates, and transaction propagation.
+Security features like node signature verification and a basic trust system have been implemented.
+The routing system has been enhanced to incorporate trust parameters and support multipath routing.

-Moving forward, the priority should be on enhancing the blockchain functionality, particularly the consensus mechanism and security features.
-The integration between NS-3 and the blockchain simulation needs further development to fully realize the potential of this system in a mobile network environment.
+Moving forward, the priority should be on completing the hybrid consensus mechanism, enhancing security features, and implementing blockchain sharding for improved scalability.
+Additional focus should be placed on advanced security mechanisms like Zero-knowledge proofs and prediction of topology changes.